shiquan/bcfanno/README.md

-ANNOVCF
+VCFANNO
 ----------

-ANNOVCF was designed to annotate VCF/BCF files by using local and online databases.
+VCFANNO was designed to annotate VCF/BCF files by using local and online databases.
 The early propose was design an efficient standalone program, wrote in C language.